Navier–Stokes existence and smoothness: Millennium Prize problem

-Partial results
+Results

 In 1934, Jean Leray proved that there are smooth and globally defined solutions to the Navier–Stokes equations under the assumption that the initial velocity $\mathbf{v}_0(x)$ is sufficiently small.
 He also proved the existence of so-called weak solutions to the Navier–Stokes equations, which may not satisfy the equations pointwise but do satisfy them in mean value.

 In the 1960s, the finite difference method was proven to be convergent for the Navier–Stokes equations and the equations were numerically solved.
-It was also proven that there are smooth and globally defined solutions to the Navier–Stokes equations in 2 dimensions.
+It was also proven that there are smooth and globally defined solutions to the Navier–Stokes equations in two dimensions.

 It is known that given an initial velocity $\mathbf{v}_0(x)$ there exists a finite "blowup time" T, depending on $\mathbf{v}_0(x)$, such that the Navier–Stokes equations on $\mathbb{R}^3\times(0,T)$ have smooth solutions $\mathbf{v}(x,t)$ and $p(x,t)$.
 These solutions may, however, not hold for values of $t$ beyond the blowup time.

+2016 result by Terence Tao

-In 2016, Terence Tao published a paper titled "Finite time blowup for an averaged three-dimensional Navier–Stokes equation", in which he formalizes the idea of a "supercriticality barrier" for the global regularity problem for the true Navier–Stokes equations, and claims that his method of proof hints at a possible route to establishing blowup for the true equations.
+In 2016, Terence Tao published a paper titled "Finite time blowup for an averaged three-dimensional Navier–Stokes equation", in which he formalizes the idea of a "supercriticality barrier" for the global regularity problem for the true Navier–Stokes equations, and said that his method of proof hints at a possible route to establishing blowup for the true equations.